adamshand/astro.adam.nz/src/pages/carnivore/story.md

 this.
 I spent the next six months reading and listening to everything I could find about the Carnivore Diet.

-At 46, with the encouragement of my wife’s herbalist, we decided to try Carnivore.
+At 46, with the encouragement of my wife’s herbalist, my wife and I decided to try Carnivore.
 She made it about a week, I made it about a month.
 She quit out of boredom after a week (but has stayed on a low-carb diet since, which has drastically improved her energy, mood, and brain fog).
 I quit because I didn’t notice any significant health improvements and my energy and mood was slowly tanking.
 More on this later.

 At 47, after six awful months of constant gout and headaches, I had the realisation (mentioned above) that I was probably going to be sick forever.
-I wanted to avoid taking the drugs the doctors had to offer, so I came back to Carnivore out of desperation.
+I still wanted to avoid taking the drugs the doctors had to offer, so I came back to Carnivore out of desperation.

 ## Carnivore in earnest